princed/karma-expect/README.md

 Motivation
 ----------

-You should use only if you want run tests in IE8 and lower, otherwise consider using [karma-chai](https://github.com/xdissent/karma-chai/), which allows to use more complete [Chai](http://chaijs.com/) BDD API.
+You should use only if you want run tests in IE8 and lower, otherwise consider [karma-chai](https://github.com/xdissent/karma-chai/), which provides more complete [Chai](http://chaijs.com/) BDD API.

-Also this adapter is heavily inspired by [karma-chai](https://github.com/xdissent/karma-chai/).
+Also this module is heavily inspired by [karma-chai](https://github.com/xdissent/karma-chai/).

 Requirements
 ------------